Public Speaking on Planning Applications

-There are Area Development Management Committees for the northern and southern parts of the district.
-Area Committee meetings are held on Wednesday evenings in Priory Lodge Hall, next to the Council House, Church Street, Malvern.
+There are Area Planning Committees for the northern and southern parts of the district.
+Area Planning Committee meetings are held on Wednesday evenings in Priory Lodge Hall, next to the Council House, Church Street, Malvern.

-Normally the Northern Area Committee meeting starts at 6.00pm while the Southern Area meeting starts at 7.00pm.
-Committee Meetings Calendar.
+Normally the Northern and Southern Area Planning Committee meeting starts at 6.00pm

 How are Parish/Town Councils involved?